-Explore TPC’s “Family Faith Formation” practices and activities that bring a family together spiritually, but in the convenience of your own home on your own schedule.
-Also, take time to explore programs at church for parents to learn and grow in prayer, Bible story reading, and creating a spiritual discipline within the home.
+We offer these resources and monthly “Family Faith Formation” practices and activities to help bring your family together spiritually, but in the convenience of your own home on your own schedule.

 Kindness Can Be Taught – a great podcast for parents!
 Enjoy and learn.

 Family Faith Dinner Cards - a great tool for parents and children to share around a meal.
 Simply cut out the cards and put them in a small stack next to the dinner table.
 Take turns choosing from the stack and offering a prayer at a meal.
 The prayers are simple and inclusive.

 September Activity - New Beginnings (click to view).

 October Activity - Compassion - Secret Helpers Week

 January Activity - The Examen

 February Activity - Moving Prayers

 March Faith@Home Focus:

 All families want their children to be kind to one another, but how often do we treat it as a skill to be learned, alongside any other sport or extracurricular?
 Take some time to exercise the